1) What does the Oregon Paid Sick Time law do?

 5) Which of my family members are covered by the law?

-Under the law, you can take sick time to care for yourself or a child, spouse, same-sex domestic partner, parent, parent of a spouse or domestic partner, grandchild, and grandparent.
+Under the law, you can take sick time to care for yourself or a child, spouse, registered domestic partner, parent, parent of a spouse or registered domestic partner, grandchild, and grandparent.

 6) What if I already have paid leave or paid time off?